 Polycystic Ovarian Syndrome, or PCOS, is a disorder of the female endocrine system, the system of glands which produce hormones to regulate the body’s functions.
 In normal ovaries, eggs are developed and released by the follicles.
 The empty follicles then dissolve and are reabsorbed into the ovary.

 Between 5% and 10% of women between 15 and 44, or during the years you can have children, have PCOS.
 Most women find out they have PCOS in their 20s and 30s when they have problems getting pregnant and see their health care provider.
 Female adolescents and women with PCOS may be at higher risk for depression and anxiety.
 Women with PCOS, especially who are overweight, may experience pregnancy complications, including gestational diabetes, preterm delivery, or pre-eclampsia.
 But PCOS can happen at any age after puberty.

 Women of all races and ethnicities are at risk of PCOS.
 You may be a higher risk of PCOS if you are overweight or if you have a female relative with PCOS.
 Overweight women with PCOS can also develop a condition called obstructive sleep apnea when breathing stops repeatedly during sleep.
 This condition can worsen the insulin resistance and cardiovascular problems of women with PCOS.

 Polycystic ovary syndrome causes high levels of androgens to be produced.
 This prevents the eggs to mature.
 The immature follicles cannot dissolve like normal and instead develop into small fluid-filled cysts, often referred to as “sac of pearls”.
 The high levels of androgens can also cause multiple symptoms.

-	- Irregular and/or unpredictable periods – These can be absent or infrequent periods, or periods that occur too frequently
+- Unpredictable and or irregular periods – These can be absent or infrequent menstrual periods or periods that occur too frequently

 - Several small ovarian cysts